Yale Neurology Class of 2020

 Anna DeForest, MD, MFA

-Anna has studied the impact of a wellness curriculum for PGY-2 neurology residents, and has designed and facilitated a workshop in communication competency in end of life issues.
-She is a published short story writer, and has taught several writing courses at Brooklyn College.
-She enjoys reading fiction and long-form journalism, ukulele, weight lifting and figure skating.
+Anna has studied the impact of a wellness curriculum for PGY-2 neurology residents, and has designed and facilitated workshops and lectures in narrative medicine and communication competency in end-of-life care.
+She is a short-story writer and essayist.
+Her recent publications cover ICU delirium, hospital communication, and medical interpretation.
+Before medical school she taught fiction writing and composition at Brooklyn College.
+Along with reading and writing, she enjoys playing ukulele and hiking with her dog.

 Columbia for med school, Eugene Lang College for undergrad.